smpanaro/flatbuffers-language-server/README.md

 - Real `flatc` errors and warnings in your editor.
 - Quick fixes for some errors.
 - Rename custom types across files.
+- Fuzzy search across all type names in your project.

 # Usage